paymill/paymill-documentation/guides/reference/transactions.html.md

 In both cases your `callback` function will receive a token that you can then use in your server-side payment processing.

 <div class="important">
-Please see our [bridge reference](…) for more information on direct tokenization.
+Please see our [bridge reference](/guides/reference/bridge.html) for more information on direct tokenization.
 </div>

 #### PayFrame – embedded credit card form

-With our PayFrame you don’t have to collect credit card data on your website, enabling you to fill out an even simpler PCI self-assessment questionnaire (SAQ).
+With our PayFrame you don't have to collect credit card data on your website, enabling you to fill out an even simpler PCI self-assessment questionnaire (SAQ).

 Instead of defining credit card fields yourself, you simply provide a container element and use our bridge to load an embedded form: